 Dr. Carl Johengen is a multi-talented artist who has earned a reputation of excellence as a conductor, voice teacher, singer, and composer.
 He holds the Doctor of Musical Arts degree from the Eastman School of Music, as well as the Master of Music degree from the Ithaca College School of Music, where he was a conducting student of Lawrence Doebler.
 He has been active as a conductor, clinician and church musician since 1987.
 He has conducted festival choirs in Syracuse and Rochester, and since 2005 has been in demand as a guest conductor for junior high and high school Area All-State and All-County festivals throughout New York State.
+Currently he holds the position of Director of Music Ministry at Asbury First United Methodist Church in Rochester NY, where he conducts two adult choirs and oversees an active multi-generational music program.

 Between 2000 and 2007, he served on the Voice Faculty of the Berkshire Choral Festival, working alongside such renowned conductors as Robert Page, Jane Glover, Grant Gershon, Philip Brunelle, John Rutter, Tom Hall, John Alexander, Vance George, Nicholas Cleobury, Maria Guinand, and Craig Hella Johnson.
 With BCF he performed in dozens of major choral works, including solo appearances in the Mozart Grand Mass in C Minor, Barber’s Prayers of Kirkegaard, and the Beethoven Choral Fantasy.